-A few days ago, I viewed a video of someone I knew informing her audience of an event occurring in five days.
+A few days ago, I viewed a video of someone informing her audience of an event occurring in five days.
 The creativity of her dialogue and appeal to prospective attendees was ingenious.
 This person was entertaining, informative, and persuasive.
 Watching the video felt more like a bona fide professional infomercial.
-In a few days the video had accumulated a large viewership from a simple but creative presentation.
+In a few days the video had accumulated to a large viewership from a simple but creative presentation.

 This is where selling yourself short comes in.
 How often have you and I cheated ourselves?
 How often we have fallen short of our potential or become mediocre in what we were doing.
 We may get the job done, but we have not given our best.
 Therefore, we are not quite effective and prolific as we desire.

 Although I attempt to do my best in what I do, I have to ask myself, am I challenging my full potential?
 I thought about this when I viewed the video.
 Like the woman in the video, I know I have a niche for creativity.
 I enjoy doing things unconventional or applying an out-of-box approach to create interest.
 But, at times, I question, am I hitting the mark below my potential?